bisinho/Enablement-Day-Guides/4 - Alert Notifications service for SAP BTP in Action/README.md

 You will see “Parameters” section from the wizard, as some services support the provisioning of additional configuration parameters during instance creation.
 These parameters are passed in a valid JSON object that contains service-specific configuration parameters, provided either in-line or in a file.

-As per the Alert Notificaiton service documentation - Cloud Foundry Audit Events  Application Events , in order to receive Cloud Foundry application events, you need to update the relevant SAP Alert Notification service instance with parameter `enableCloudControllerAuditEvents` set to true.
+As per the Alert Notificaiton service documentation - [Cloud Foundry Audit Events](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/audit-events) -->  [Application Events](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/application-events) , in order to receive Cloud Foundry application events, you need to update the relevant SAP Alert Notification service instance with parameter `enableCloudControllerAuditEvents` set to true.

 Therefore the following parameters shall be prvoided.